Javascript is not enabled.

 Government pension

-As of December 2021, about 2 million Social Security beneficiaries were covered by the Windfall Elimination Provision (WEP), a rule that can reduce retirement or disability benefits for people who:
+As of December 2023, about 2.1 million Social Security recipients were covered by the Windfall Elimination Provision (WEP), a rule that can reduce retirement benefits or Social Security Disability Insurance (SSDI) payments for people who:

 • Collect a pension from a job in which they did not pay Social Security taxes.